The Office of the REGISTER of DEEDS

 - Starting a business

-- Documenting partnerships, assumed business names, or incorporations
+- Documenting partnerships, assumed business names, and incorporations

 - Developing commercial property or other issues related to land use.